ratatui/ratatui-website/src/tutorial/main.md

 In our main function, we will set up the terminal, create an application state and run our application, and finally reset the terminal to the state we found it in.

 ### Application pre-run steps
-Because a `ratatui` application take the whole screen, and capture all of the keyboard input, we need to run some boilerplate at the beginning of our `main` function.
+Because a `ratatui` application takes the whole screen, and captures all of the keyboard input, we need some boilerplate at the beginning of our `main` function.

 ```rust,no_run,noplayground
 use crossterm::event::EnableMouseCapture;